 Like any digital asset that is a target of attackers, hacking kits and the infrastructure that support them can benefit from rigorous “red teaming” tests that emulate adversary techniques.
 Wyden wants to know if Justice’s exploit-writing contractors are subject to such tests, and whether they are required to use best cybersecurity practices suggested by the Department of Homeland Security and the National Institute of Standards and Technology.

 The Washington Post was first to report on the letter, which you can read below.
 Wyden asked for answers from Barr by July 12.
-A Justice Department spokesman said the department received the letter and will respond accordingly.
+A Justice Department spokesman said the department received the letter and would respond accordingly.